AldrianLoberiano/document_verification/README.md

 - Uploaded files are stored in the local storage disk.
 - QR generation in the admin page is done client-side using qrcodejs.
 - Verification logs capture attempted code, status, IP, and user agent.
+- /login is redirected to /admin/login for compatibility.